John McCallister: Resignation from the UUP and NI21

 On 14 February 2013, McCallister announced that he had resigned from the UUP in reaction to the decision to field a unionist unity candidate in the Mid-Ulster by-election.
 He declared that he would sit as an Independent Unionist in the Assembly.

 In an interview the following day Basil McCrea, who had also resigned from the UUP, suggested that he and McCallister were preparing to launch a new moderate unionist party.

 The new party, NI21 was launched in June 2013.
 McCallister became deputy leader with McCrea as leader.
 Two days before the 2014 European and local elections in which the party performed poorly, NI21 announced it would be changing from Designated Unionist to Designated Other in the Northern Ireland Assembly.
 McCallister criticised the move, which he labelled "crazy" and evidence of how "dysfunctional" NI21 had become.
 McCallister alleged the decision had been made without proper consultation McCrea then demanded an explanation from McCallister for his comments and stated the executive would discuss the comments.

 In July 2014 amid allegations of inappropriate behaviour by McCrea, McCallister resigned to resume sitting in the Northern Ireland Assembly as an independent.
-He lost his seat in the 2016 election.
+He re-contested his seat as an Independent at the 2016 election but lost his seat, receiving just 2.8% of the vote.